eliazonta/blog/README.md

 # "Blog" webapp with React + Firebase

-This is a blog react webapp, uses Firebase to store users data and posts, you can visualize posts, and create or delete them only if you are logged in with Google
+This is a blog [React](https://reactjs.org) webapp, uses [Firebase](https://firebase.google.com) to store users data and posts, you can visualize posts, and create or delete them only if you are logged in with Google

 ## How to run the project locally